-Management has evaluated subsequent events through July 16, 2019, (the date the financial statements were available to be issued), and conclude that no subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.
+Management has evaluated subsequent events through September 15, 2020, (the date the financial statements were available to be issued) and noted that the coronavirus pandemic occurred subsequent to year end.
+The economic effects of this pandemic on the District are unknown at the date of this report.
+No other subsequent events have occurred that would require recognition in the financial statements or disclosure in the notes to the financial statements.